Machine Learning for Engineering¶

 AKA number of features

-Numerically, the issue traces back to the "conditioning" of the $\Phi^T\Phi$ matrix.
+Numerically, one of the issues traces back to the "conditioning" of the $\Phi^T\Phi$ matrix.

 • Recall $\kappa(A)=|A^{-1}||A|$ as the condition number of $A$, $\kappa(A)$.